 Early Intervention Services

 While all children grow and develop in unique ways, some children experience delays in their development.
-Children in Pennsylvania with developmental delays and disabilities benefit from a state-supported collaboration among parents, service practitioners and others who work with young children needing special services.
-The Pennsylvania Early Intervention program provides support and services to families with children birth to age five with developmental delays and disabilities.
-Early Intervention builds upon the natural learning opportunities that occur within the daily routines of a child and their family.
+Children in Pennsylvania with developmental delays and disabilities benefit from a state supported collaboration among parents, service practitioners and others who work with young children.
+Pennsylvania's Early Intervention program provides coaching support and services to families with children, from birth to age five, with developmental delays and disabilities.
+Early intervention builds upon the natural learning opportunities that occur within the daily routines of a child and their family.